-- Appropriate access to care should include continuity of care, which should include the benefits a patient signed up to receive when joining his or her health plan.
-Health insurance companies should not be allowed to alter benefit plans or switch coverage of any medication or therapy to a less expensive option at any time the patient is a member of the health plan, as long as the medication or therapy was covered at the time the patient signed up for the coverage, without the informed consent of the patient, and the prescribing health care practitioner.
+- Appropriate access to care includes continuity of care, and the benefits a patient signed up to receive when joining his or her health plan.
+Health insurance companies should not be allowed to alter benefit plans or switch coverage of any medication or therapy to a less expensive option, as long as the medication or therapy was covered at the time the patient signed up for the coverage, without the informed consent of the patient, and the prescribing health care practitioner.

-- The use of new and innovative medications, that are approved by the U.S. Food and Drug Administration, appropriately developed and utilized, should be encouraged and supported in public policy.
+- The use of new and innovative medications, that are approved by the U.S. Food and Drug Administration, and appropriately developed and utilized, should be encouraged, and supported in public policy.

-- Benefit design, in both public and private insurance options, should be robust and appropriate in serving the needs of patients afflicted with chronic disease.
+- Benefit design, in both public and private insurance options, must be robust and appropriate in serving the needs of patients afflicted with chronic disease.

-- State Medicaid and Health Marketplace insurance programs should be designed and implemented with the best interests of the patient and the overall stability of the program in mind, in order to provide access to quality and affordable healthcare for all of our citizens.
+- State Medicaid and Health Marketplace insurance programs are designed and implemented with the best interests of the patient, patient centered, in order to provide access to quality and affordable healthcare for all of our citizens.

-- All benefit plan designs should include coverage for primary and preventive care services, including prescription drugs, combined with all levels that promote prevention for management of chronic conditions.
+- Benefit plan designs include coverage for primary and preventive care services, including prescription drugs.